espertus/roster-capture/README.md

 The app does report crash data and analytics, such as that the user created their first class (but not any information about the class) [[view code](https://github.com/search?q=repo%3Aespertus%2Froster-capture+Analytics.log&type=code)].

+### The app downloaded an update but didn't install it.

+If that happens, here's how to install it:
+1. Open the Files app.
+2. Click on Downloads.
+3. Tap the most recent file with the Roster Capture icon and a name ending "apk".
+4. Confirm that you want to update or install the app.

 ### What if I have questions or suggestions?